rjsf-team/react-jsonschema-form/README.md

 ![](http://i.imgur.com/IMFqMwK.png)
 ![](http://i.imgur.com/HOACwt5.png)

-Last, if you really really want to override the semantics generated by the lib, you can always create and use your own custom [widget](#custom-widget-components), [field](#custom-field-components) and/or [schema field](#custom-schemafield) components.
+Last, if you really really want to override the semantics generated by the lib, you can always create and use your own custom [widget](#custom-widget-components), templates, [field](#custom-field-components) and/or [schema field](#custom-schemafield) components.

 ## Schema definitions and references